A supercharacter approach to Heilbronn sums

 Various algebraic properties of Heilbronn's exponential sum can be deduced through the use of supercharacter theory, a novel extension of classical character theory due to Diaconis-Isaacs and Andr\'e.
-This perspective yields a variety of formulas and provides a method for computing the number of solutions to Fermat-type congruences that is much faster than the na\"ive method.
+This perspective yields a variety of formulas and provides a method for computing the number of solutions to Fermat-type congruences.